Bubblin-Superbooks/official-handbook/README.md

 # Official-Handbook
-An official guide to writing & publishing [superbooks](https://bubbl.in/faq).
-This book was initially written by hand and then later baked with [Bookiza](http://bookiza.io) - the "book reification" framework.
+An official guide to writing & publishing [Superbooks](https://bubblin.io/docs/format) on wen.
+This book was initially written by hand and then later baked with [Bookiza Abelone](https://bookiza.io) for sanity.

 ## Live render

-The book is rendered here: [Official Handbook](https://bubbl.in/cover/official-handbook-by-marvin-danig)
+The book is rendered here: [Official Handbook](https://bubblin.io/cover/official-handbook-by-marvin-danig)

 ## Hack & host